GuillaumeGfr/PyPSA-Eur-France-RTE-2050/README.md

 # PyPSA-EUR-France-RTE-2050
 This repo contains edits made to [PyPSA-Eur](https://github.com/PyPSA/PyPSA-Eur) to run a fixed capacity dispatch only model of the French grid in 2050, under scenarios from RTE's [_Futurs énergétiques 2050_](https://analysesetdonnees.rte-france.com/en/publications/energy-pathways-2050) study.
-These modifications were made for my BSc thesis, which ran the model to study grid congestion under the 6 scenarios presented in the study.
-These scenarios include data on teh genreation mix, flexibility technologies, interconnections, electricity demand, and the location of generators, which can be implemented into PyPSA-Eur with the changes shown here.
-The contents of this repo are not a standalone project, they should be used as an addition to the existing workflow of PyPSA-Eur
+These modifications were made to study grid congestion under the 6 scenarios from RTE.
+These scenarios include data on the generation mix, flexibility technologies, interconnections, electricity demand, and the location of generators, which can be implemented into PyPSA-Eur with the changes shown here.
+The contents of this repo are not a standalone model, they should be used as an addition to the existing workflow of PyPSA-Eur

+# Instructions for use
+## Installation
+* Install PyPSA-Eur and get familiar with it
+* Download this repo
+* Move files to their relevant folders:
+  * Config: These are config files used to run each RTE scenario.
+Copy them into your pypsa-eur/config folder.
+(Make sure to adapt the config parameters to your study, for example they are currently set under a very accurate but computationally intensive configuration)
+  * Custom data: Copy these files into your pypsa-eur/data folder
+  * Custom rules: Replace the build_electricity.smk file in pypsa-eur/rules with the one from this repo (keep the original file, you can just rename it by adding for example '_original' so that snakemake uses the modified version)
+  * Custom scripts: replace the existing scripts in pypsa-eur/scripts with the modified scripts; rename the original scripts so that snakemake uses the modified scripts instead.

+## Running the model
+The usual snakemake workflow is preserved:
+* Run scenarios by calling the corresponding [scenario name].yaml in the snakemake command line, for example ``` snakemake -j2 results/M0/networks/base_s_151_elec_.nc --configfile config/M0cp.yaml ```.

+This will run the full snakemake workflow and spit out a solved network for the specified scenario in the results folder.

 # Modelling approach
 ## Generation capacity